lucblassel/MSR_discovery/README.md

 - Winnowmap on MacOS/Linux
 - PBSim on MacOS/Linux
 - Minimap2 on MacOS
+- Bedtools on MacOS

 It will download and setup prebuilt binaries for:

 - Minimap2 on Linux
+- Bedtools on Linux
 - Go reduce_sequences and rename_sequences on MacOS/Linux

 If you specify the `--data` flag it will also download the reference datasets used in the analysis to the correct directories for the pipelines to work.